 If the teacher moves schools after their project is implemented:

-- The teacher will continue to teach in a public school and in a position that meets our eligibility criteria.
+- The teacher will continue to teach in an eligible public school and in a position that meets our eligibility criteria.

 - The principal gives consent for the teacher to take funded materials to use in his/her new classroom.